Language is important. ‘Words are but the signs of ideas,’ wrote the lexicographer Samuel Johnson.

 That will change soon.

-Want to be the first to know about my upcoming releases?
-Join my reading group!
+Want to be the first to know about my upcoming releases and help support words changing the world?
+Join my street team!